 Every year birds cause millions of dollars of damage to businesses and homes- but that’s only part of the problem that birds pose.
 In addition to property damage, there are serious health concerns posed by bird droppings, mite-infested nesting sites and dead birds.

-Environmental groups and health care agencies have recognized the significant health risks pest bird can pose, and companies and homeowners that don’t have effective bird control solutions in place are assuming unnecessary and potentially costly risks.
+Environmental groups and health care agencies have recognized the significant health risks pest birds can pose, and companies and homeowners that don’t have effective bird control solutions in place are assuming unnecessary and potentially costly risks.

 The easiest way to prevent damage to your home, and remove potential health hazards is to quickly remove, exclude and deter birds away from your property.

 Pigeon, starling and sparrow droppings contain high amounts of corrosive uric acid that can stain and damage building materials.
-If birds are roosting in or on your home, it takes little time for their droppings accumulate on siding, brick, metal and stone.
+If birds are roosting in or on your home, it takes little time for their droppings to accumulate on siding, brick, metal and stone.
 If left too long, bird feces can cause irreversible damage resulting in costly repairs.

 Warm nest sites like chimneys, attics and vents are prime targets for feathered urbanites.
 Bird nests with or without birds in them are a health and fire safety problem for your home.